khaledbecher/Hand_gesture_recognition/README.md

 This project allows you to control your pc and play video games using hand gestures.

+To run this project you need to install these dependencies:

+-

 Check this video to see the tutorial: https://www.linkedin.com/feed/update/urn:li:activity:7103052425992781826/

 Notice: -You may need to adjust threshholds in this file according to your hand size.